 “Pair” plasmas are of interest due to their unique plasma properties such as the absence of Faraday rotation and parametric decay, enhanced nonlinear Landau damping, and solitary-wave behavior.
 They are also important in astrophysical settings such as at the poles of neutron stars.
 They are predicted to have many novel properties.
 We are participating in an experiment to make the first studies of a simultaneously confined pair plasma.

-V. Tsytovich, Comm.
+Laboratory electron-positron plasma-a new research object, V. Tsytovich and C. Wharton, Comm.
 Pl.
 Phys.
 Cont.
-Fus.
-4, 91 (1978).
+Fusion 4, 91 (1978).

-T. S. Pedersen, New J. Phys.
+Plans for the creation and studies of electron–positron plasmas in a stellarator, T. S. Pedersen, New J. Phys.
 14, 035010 (2012).

-R. G. Greaves, Non-Neutral Plasma Physics IV, F. Anderegg, et al., eds.
+Practical limits on positron accumulation and the creation of electron-positron plasmas, R. G. Greaves, Non-Neutral Plasma Physics IV, F. Anderegg, et al., eds.
 (AIP, NY, 2002), p.
 10.

 During operation of the Multi-Cell Test Structure (MCTS), we discovered an unexpected phenomenon: a plasma spanning two Penning-Malmberg cells with non-coinciding axes will execute a non-circular orbit dictated by the average of the diocotron drifts in each cell.
 These orbits are enabled by fast axial bounce motion across the two cells (so-called “bounce-average” dynamics).